CarsonDavis/review-builder/README.md

 ### BookSummarizer

-The `BookSummarizer` class is the highest level and calls on many other classes.
-It uses the OpenAI API to summarize chapters from an EPUB file.
+The `BookSummarizer` uses the OpenAI API to summarize chapters from an EPUB file.

+It comes with some nice features:
+- parallel processing of chapters
+- dual-model, chunk-based summarization of large texts
+- fine-tuneable with custom prompts

 #### Setup

-Ensure you have your OpenAI API key stored in a `.env` file:
+Ensure you have your [OpenAI API key](https://platform.openai.com/api-keys) stored in a `.env` file:

 ```bash
 echo "OPENAI_API_KEY=your_api_key_here" > .env